amanpreetbatra/grocery-billing-system/README.md

 For full reference:
 https://medium.com/@guymodscientist/image-prediction-with-10-lines-of-code-3266f4039c7a

 ### This project has been trained on a model named model90.h5.
-The model can be downloaded from this link
+The model and the dataset can be downloaded from this link

 https://drive.google.com/drive/folders/1ZexrvUSFj9U35EDm5jf0Jy4wtYobdmd2?usp=sharing